Mentoring Programme

 How does CAUTHE Mentoring work?

-Why be a mentor?
+Why become a mentor?

 As a mentor, you will have the opportunity to further enhance your coaching, communication, leadership and mentoring skills while expanding your professional network.
 Through gaining fresh perspectives, you will be able to learn from the experience and knowledge of mentees, in turn offering the opportunity to re-examine your own practices, attitudes and values.
 However, the greatest reward for mentor lies in the satisfaction in supporting the development of others, sharing your accumulated experience, skills and knowledge, and the altruistic component of mentoring.

-How to join?
+How to join the programme?

 Contact

-PhD/ECR Coordinator (Liaison) Dr Anita Manfreda
+PhD/ECR Coordinator (Liaison) Dr Mireia Guix